 AWS DeepLens is the world's first video camera optimized to run machine learning models and perform inference on the device.
 It comes with 6 sample projects at launch, that you can deploy to your AWS DeepLens in less than 10 minutes.
 You can run the sample projects as is, connect them with other AWS services, train a model in Amazon Sagemaker and deploy it to AWS DeepLens, or extend the functionality by triggering a lambda function when an action takes place.
 You can also apply more advanced analysis on the cloud using Amazon Rekognition.
 AWS DeepLens provides the building blocks for your machine learning needs.

-Q: What sample projects are available at launch?
+Q: What sample projects are available?

 1. Object Detection

 2. Hot Dog Not Hot Dog

 3. Cat and Dog

 6. Face Detection

 Q: What are the product specifications of the device?